 Evidence of Jesus’s Greatest Miracle

 Critical scholars recognize that the first converts sincerely believed that they experienced Jesus risen from the dead.
-Sources predating the Christian Scriptures include Paul’s creedal tradition and Peter’s sermon at Pentecost that attest to how the church started because various witnesses experienced Jesus risen from the dead (Acts 2:14–36; 1 Cor 15:3–8).
+Sources predating the Christian Scriptures include Paul’s creedal tradition and Peter’s sermon at Pentecost attest to how the church started because various witnesses experienced Jesus risen from the dead (Acts 2:14–36; 1 Cor 15:3–8).

 Historians recognize that 1 Corinthians 15:3–5 is an ancient creed tracing to the beginning of the church and to experiences of Jesus’s resurrection from the time immediately following Jesus’s death on the cross.
 Early Christians recorded those who believed that Jesus bodily rose from the dead and believed they touched Jesus’s scars and ate with him after Jesus rose (Luke 23:36–43; John 20:19–29; 21:4–14).